sairajkhope/rhino-zero/public/posts/ontheprowl-1.md

 ## Future Vision

 With overwhelming demand & support, a reimagined version of our platform is making a frantic return.
-I see it's vision as a very detailed encyclopedia & community for naturalists & explorers of the new age.[Coming Soon](#)
+I see it's vision as a very detailed encyclopedia & community for naturalists & explorers of the new age.
+[Coming Soon](#)